tools-life/taskwiki/README.md

 ### How it works

 Taskwiki enhances simple vimwiki task lists by storing the task metadata in Taskwarrior.
-Taskwarrior uses plaintext data files as a backend, and taskwiki uses Taskwarrior as a backend.
+Taskwarrior uses plaintext data files as a back end, and taskwiki uses Taskwarrior as a back end.
 This allows taskwiki to leverage its powerful features, such as filtering, recurrent tasks, user defined attributes or hooks.

 ### Features